 How Does A Person With Alzheimer’s Die?

-The timing and severity of the disease’s symptoms will affect Alzheimer’s patients in different ways but they all tend to experience a similar trajectory from the beginning of the illness to its end.
+The timing and severity of the disease’s symptoms will affect Alzheimer’s patients in different ways.
+Still, they all tend to experience a similar trajectory from the beginning of the illness to its end.

 What to Expect in the Late Stages of Alzheimer’s

 The late stage of Alzheimer’s disease may last from several weeks to several years.
-As the disease advances, the needs of the patient become much more demanding.
+As the disease advances, the patient’s needs become much more demanding.
 Some of the symptoms to expect include: